TJXStyles/final_project/README.md

 # Comic Book Collector Database
-## Final Project

 This is my final project for Bitmaker Labs.
-It is a comic book database to store your collected works.
+It is an online database to store your collected works.

 * Search for comic books